natac13/seanpaulcampbell.com/apps/website/src/content/blog/self-hosted-convex-aws-sst.md

 ## Convex Tutorial

 We can now follow the Convex tutorial.
-Ill give a quick version of the code here just incase it ever changes.
+I'll give a quick version of the code here just in case it ever changes.

 Then add in the following to the `convex/chat.ts` file.